 Diagnosis of inherited cardiac conditions can be difficult for a variety of reasons, including the variability of the disease expression, their complex nature and the subtlety of some of their features.

 The diagnosis for many of these diseases is based on a combination of markers from different diagnostic areas such as:

 - genetic testing (where appropriate).

-These tests are carefully interpreted for the risk assessment of these patients.
+Additionally, these tests are carefully interpreted for the risk assessment of these patients.